 - Separate Servers: Harder cheeses will require a knife with a sharp edge, while creamy cheeses will need something with a wide flat blade, and blue or flavored cheeses always need their own knife so their strong flavors don’t take over every cheese.

 - Who’s Who: Label the cheeses and accompaniments.
 You may feel silly doing it, but your guests will be thrilled.
 Especially if they find a new cheese they love and want to buy for themselves.

 For our holiday party of 20, here’s what we’re thinking:

-We’re saving the champagne for New Years and instead enjoying some of the rich, flavorful beers featured in the winter issue of our magazine.
+We’re saving the bubbly for New Year’s Eve and instead enjoying some of these rich, flavorful beers.

 Since we have a rather large and adventurous group, we’re going with a larger group of bolder cheeses.

 Grafton Village’s Clothbound Cheddar (something delicious but recognizable)

 Cricket Creek Farm’s Berkshire Bloom (something creamy and rich)

 Vermont Creamery’s Cremont (a local favorite that combines goat flavor with satiny texture)

 Cato Corner Farm’s Hooligan or Meadow Creek’s Grayson (a sticky, stinky, flavorful cheese)